 While the 432 was initially designed to replace the 8086 series, the project ended in 1982.

 Intel’s 80286 debuted with memory management and wide protection abilities.
-It reached clock speeds up to 25 MHz with a performance of more than 4 MIPS in 1991.
+In 1991, it reached clock speeds up to 25 MHz and performed more than 4 MIPS.
 This processor was popular in IBM-PC AT and AT PC clones.
 The chip was manufactured at 1,500 nm and included 134,000 transistors.

 The 80286 is remembered as the Intel processor that provided the highest performance gain over its predecessor and one of the most cost-efficient processors Intel ever produced.
 In 2007, Intel stressed that only the new Atom processor was about as cost-efficient as the 80286 25 years earlier.

-Both of the chips lacked a math coprocessor, and due to early problems with the i387 coprocessor not being production-ready in time for the 80386, both chips had to fall back to the 80287 as their math coprocessor until the 80387 was released to the market.
+Both chips lacked a math coprocessor.
+Due to early problems with the i387 coprocessor not being production-ready in time for the 80386, both chips had to use the 80287 as their math coprocessor until the 80387 was released to the market.

-Despite becoming obsolete as a personal computer CPU in the early ’90s, Intel continued to manufacture the 80386 family until September 2007 due to market demand for the chip to be used in embedded systems and the chip’s wide use by the aerospace industry.
+Despite becoming obsolete as a personal computer CPU in the early 1990s, Intel continued to manufacture the 80386 family until September 2007 due to market demand for the chip in embedded systems and its wide use by the aerospace industry.

 The 486, designed under the guidance of Pat Gelsinger, former CEO of VMware, drove Intel through its greatest growth phase.
-The 1,000 nm and 800 nm design was launched as the 486DX with 25 to 50 MHz, included 1.2 million transistors and delivered 41 MIPS.
-The low-end 486SX (a 486DX with disabled math coprocessor) followed in 1991 with 16 to 33 MHz.
+The 1,000 nm and 800 nm designs were launched as the 486DX with 25 MHz to 50 MHz, which included 1.2 million transistors and delivered 41 MIPS.
+The low-end 486SX (a 486DX with a disabled math coprocessor) followed in 1991 with 16 MHz to 33 MHz.

 The year 1989 was also the release year of the i860, Intel’s attempt to enter the RISC processor race and the company’s second major shot at the high-end computer segment.
 The i860 and i960 never succeeded and were canceled in the early 1990s.

 The P5 Pentium launched with 60 MHz in 1993 and was available with up to 200 MHz (P54CS) in 1996.
 The original 800 nm design had 3.1 million transistors but scaled to 3.3 million in the 350 nm 1996 design.
-The P55C was announced in 1997 with MMX (multimedia extensions) and expanded the processor design to 4.5 million transistors and a 233 MHz clock speed.
+The P55C was announced in 1997 with multimedia extensions (MMX), expanding the processor design to 4.5 million transistors and a 233 MHz clock speed.
 The mobile version of the Pentium MMX remained available until 1999 and reached 300 MHz.

 In 1994, a professor at Lynchburg College discovered a bug in the Intel P5 Pentium floating-point unit that affected several models of the original Pentium processor.
-The bug, known as the Pentium FDIV bug, causes the processor to return incorrect decimal results in certain division operations, which stood to cause issues in fields like mathematics and engineering, where precise results were needed.
+The bug, known as the Pentium FDIV bug, caused the processor to return incorrect decimal results in certain division operations, which created issues in fields like mathematics and engineering, where precise results were needed.

 Although rare, Byte magazine estimated that about one in 9 billion divides would produce incorrect results.
 Intel attributed the flaw to missing entries in the processor’s lookup table used by floating-point division circuitry.